marsqing/libinput-three-finger-drag/README.md

 2. [libinput-gestures](https://github.com/bulletmark/libinput-gestures)

-libinput-gestures do not natively support three-finger-track.
+libinput-gestures do not natively support three-finger-drag.
 You need to use this fork [three-finger-drag fork](https://github.com/daveriedstra/libinput-gestures/tree/three-finger-drag) which is mentioned in this [libinput-gestures three-finger-drag issue](https://github.com/bulletmark/libinput-gestures/issues/10#issuecomment-441459797).
-As the author of libinput-gestures [replied](https://github.com/bulletmark/libinput-gestures/issues/10#issuecomment-247980222), libinput-gestures won't support three-finger-track due to "To implement this would be messy, require significant processing overhead, and is discordant with the current design.".
+As the author of libinput-gestures [replied](https://github.com/bulletmark/libinput-gestures/issues/10#issuecomment-247980222), libinput-gestures won't support three-finger-drag due to "To implement this would be messy, require significant processing overhead, and is discordant with the current design.".

 so if you use the [three-finger-drag fork](https://github.com/daveriedstra/libinput-gestures/tree/three-finger-drag) of libinput-gestures:
 * you can't use new features of libinput-gestures because the two repos can not be merged easily